-Leeds chairman agrees to sell club to 49ers
+Leeds chairman agrees £170m deal to sell to 49ers

-Leeds United: Chairman Andrea Radrizzani agrees to sell club to 49ers
+Leeds United: Chairman Andrea Radrizzani agrees £170m deal to sell club to 49ers

 Last updated on .From the section Leeds United